+- 0 success

+- 1 error

-- 2 unsupported - 3 empty (command was completed successfully, but no data was affected or returned)
+- 2 unsupported

+- 3 empty (command was completed successfully, but no data was affected or returned)

-21.149 version-get
+21.156 version-get

 This command returns extended information about the Kea version that is running.
 The returned string is the same as if Kea were run with the -V command-line option.